maveniix/rubysteps/lessons/003_tdd_tiny_tests/README.md

 you're not familiar with Ruby, you're in luck!
 I think this approach will be a massive boost to your learning.

-We're going to use the built-in Test::Unit framework, because it's always a good idea to be familiar with the default testing framework distributed with any programming language!
+We're going to use the MiniTest framework - it's the closest framework to the original Test::Unit framework and gives us a simple way to start writing tests.

 I've started writing tests for some of my favorite classes and methods.
 Why not visit the documentation for each class and write your own tests?
 Or take a look